Ghost Towns In The East

 By Frank Pandozzi

-When people hear the words “ghost town”, they associate the term with the old, abandoned towns of the Western frontier.
-Many of those settlements are still standing, but in the Eastern states, the majority of old towns from the 1800s to the early part of the 1900s are no longer visible.
-And it is because they are no longer visible, that makes them virtually unknown.
+When people hear the words “ghost town,” they associate the term with the old, abandoned Western frontier towns.
+Many of those settlements are still standing, but in the Eastern states, most old towns from the 1800s to the early 1900s are no longer visible.
+And they are no longer visible, making them virtually unknown.

 History writers never took the time to research the ghost towns of Middle America and the Eastern states.
-Instead, there has always been the fascination with the ghost towns of the Western states.
-Most books or stories having to do with the “gold rush” will probably mention a Western town that once thrived, yet today it is a ghost town.
-Those stories have kept alive the interest of the Western ghost towns.
+Instead, there has always been a fascination with the ghost towns of the Western states.
+Most books or stories about the “gold rush” will probably mention a Western town that once thrived, yet today it is a ghost town.
+Those stories have kept the interest of the Western ghost towns alive.

-The excitement that surrounds the ghost towns in the Midwest and the East, becomes even more interesting because they are more difficult to locate.
+The excitement surrounding the ghost towns in the Midwest and the East becomes even more interesting because they are more difficult to locate.
 And the difficulty of locating these ghost towns makes them more of a mystery.

-Anyone who is interested in American History should take the time to research and to explore the settlements that once populated our rural areas.
-It’s a great adventure and an interesting way to spend time outdoors.
+Anyone interested in American History should take the time to research and explore the settlements that once populated our rural areas.
+It’s a great adventure and an exciting way to spend time outdoors.

-Cellar Holes – In the Eastern and Midwestern States, most of the ghost towns are nothing more than a hole in the ground.
+Cellar Holes – In the Eastern and Midwestern States, most ghost towns are nothing more than a hole in the ground.
 The holes are cellar holes.
-They are what’s left of the houses that once sat on top of them.
+They are what’s left of the houses that once sat atop them.

 Searching for cellar holes or ghost towns is an exciting adventure that can lead to some interesting experiences and treasures.
-Many times, in the areas surrounding the ghost towns, are pieces of history, lying on the ground, untouched for hundreds of years.
+Many times, the areas surrounding the ghost towns are pieces of history lying on the ground, untouched for hundreds of years.
 Old bottles and pottery shards often lay scattered.
 I also use a metal detector to search for relics lost or buried by the past inhabitants.

 The First Pioneers – The first pioneers were a hardy bunch.
 They had to deal with harsh winter months and hot, humid summers.
 In addition, wild animals and infectious diseases were a constant problem.
 Of course, there was no running water or electricity either.
 Everything was done by hand, including digging the cellars for the homes.

 Historical Societies – Visit your local historical societies.
-A great amount of information on the history of your area can be found there.
-I have found ghost towns by searching through old newspapers that were on file at the historical societies.
+A significant amount of information on the history of your area can be found there.
+I have found ghost towns by searching old newspapers on file at the historical societies.

 Libraries – The history sections of your local libraries are another great place to search for the old settlements.

-The Internet – A great tool for research now is the Internet.
+The Internet – An excellent tool for research now is the Internet.
 Researching ghost towns on the Internet is no different.
-For a recent television series I produced, the Internet and my computer provided valuable information for my search of a ghost town.
+For a recent television series I produced, the Internet and my computer provided valuable information for my search for a ghost town.

 A roadside Inn in Ohio